 Description

-The memorial and bench stand directly opposite the main entrance from the Northampton Road to the Courteenhall estate, which includes Courteenhall House (listed at grade II*), and its historic parkland and gardens (registered at grade II).
+The memorial and bench are located directly opposite the main entrance from the Northampton Road to the Courteenhall estate, which includes Courteenhall House, a listed building at grade II*, along with its historic parkland and gardens, which are registered at grade II.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.